MystenLabs/walrus-docs/docs/usage/client-cli.md

 # Using the Walrus client

 The `walrus` binary can be used to interact with Walrus as a client.
-To use it, you need a Walrus configuration and a Sui wallet.
+See the [setup chapter](./setup.md) for prerequisites, installation, and configuration.

 Detailed usage information is available through

 ```sh